-When constructing a new home, there are many factors to consider, including designing and building your new home.
-Two standard methods of producing a custom home are design-bid-build and design-build construction.
-What is the difference between the two, and how do you know which is the better option for you?
+When constructing a new home, there are many factors to consider.
+Above all, the biggest questions are, “Who will design your home?” and “Who will build your home?”
+Specifically, there are two standard methods of producing a custom home.
+The first option is the design-bid-build method and the second is the design-build method.
+What is the difference between these methods and which is the better option for you?

-The design-bid-build process is the most conventional construction form where the client hires an architect to create a set of plans distributed to builders to bid on.
-Design and construction are split between the architect (design) and builder (construction) with separate contracts and responsibilities under this structure.
-The architect has no responsibility for the budget, and the builder has no responsibility for the design timeline or flaws in the design.
-Typically, these projects end up with a team (architect, engineers, surveyors, subcontractors, builder, LEED consultant) that does not have extensive experience working with one another.
-Also, many times, the design and specifications need to be reworked after selecting a builder and considering the budget, zoning, permitting, engineering, surveying, mechanical design, building logistics, and LEED certification resulting in increased design timeline and fees.
+The design-bid-build process is the most conventional construction form.
+The client hires an architect to create a set of plans and then distributes the plans to builders to bid on.
+Design and construction are split between the architect (design) and the builder (construction).
+As a result, there are separate contracts and responsibilities under this structure.
+Ultimately, the architect has no responsibility for the budget, and the builder has no responsibility for the design timeline or flaws in the design.
+Consequently, these projects end up with a team (architect, engineers, surveyors, subcontractors, builder, etc.) that does not have experience working with one another.
+With this in mind, the design and specifications often need to be reworked after selecting a builder.
+Therefore, changes to the budget, zoning, engineering, surveying, and more increase the design timeline and fees.

 PROS OF DESIGN-BUILD CONSTRUCTION:

 - The builder is fully responsible for delivering on all goals of the project

 - Eliminates boundaries and adversarial conditions